lm-sys/FastChat/README.md

 `python3 -m fastchat.serve.controller`

-- Create a JSON configuration file `api_endpoint.json` with the api endpoints of the models you want to serve.
-Note, ask me or Ihsan the API keys by email.
+- Create a JSON configuration file `api_endpoint.json` with the api endpoints of the models you want to serve. **Note, ask me or Ihsan the API keys by email**.
 For example:

 ```
 {